 You can purchase ocean marine insurance for your products while your shipments of goods are in transit, whether it's by truck, rail, air, ship, or boat, and until they reach their final destination.

 What is manufacturers’ selling price?

 A key policy point to look for is a manufacturer’s selling price clause.
 This means that if your stock is damaged or destroyed by a covered event, you get a payout reflecting the price you would have sold the items for—not the price you paid for the raw materials.

 The benefits of errors and omissions coverage.

 You should also look for errors and omissions coverage.
-This goes beyond the usual business insurance that protects you against claims of property damage and injury caused by your products.
+This goes beyond the usual commercial insurance that protects you against claims of property damage and injury caused by your products.
 It adds coverage for claims of financial losses.
 For example, if your customers say their business was hurt by a fault in your product.

 Be prepared for potential product recalls.